 Free Kindness Calendar Kit

 Start building a kinder classroom now with this FREE Kindness Calendar Poster Kit.
-This kit includes materials to create your calendar with tons of options for acts of kindness to include.
+This kit includes materials to create your calendar with many options for acts of kindness.

 Get those kindness lessons into action by clicking the image below!

 Find activities for each of the five children’s books featured in this post in our Kindness Book Companion pack for K-2.
 You will have everything you need to lead informative lessons that support students as they practice kindness and build kind hearts.

 Check out this comprehensive resource’s writing prompts, journals, games, posters, and activities.